 You may also be asked to provide a letter outlining why you have chosen your particular course, why you want to study in Belgium and how this will benefit you.
 Additionally, you may also be asked to show some language proficiency in the language the course will be taught in, often by showing that you’ve taken a language course.

 You may need to have your foreign documents translated into German, French, or Dutch by a sworn translator.
 The documents must also be legalized or carrying an apostille stamp.
-More information is available in Expatica’s complete guide to Belgian visas and permits, and also from the Belgian Foreign Ministry.
+More information is available in Expatica’s complete guide to Belgian visas, and also from the Belgian Foreign Ministry.

 Study grants and scholarships in Belgium